danieljaouen/phoenix_modal_example/README.md

 # ModalExample

-To start your Phoenix server:
+To start your this simple multi-part form example:

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`